elliotwaite/hammerspoon-config/README.md

 [Karabiner](https://karabiner-elements.pqrs.org/) for handling all non-scroll related events.
-I noticed that Karabiner seemed to intercept events earlier than Hammerspoon (for example, when trying to send Hammerspoon remapped keys to Keyboard Maestro, Keyboard Maestro would sometimes still intercept the original key values, but when using Karabiner remapped keys, Keyboard Maestro would intercept the remapped values as expected).
+I noticed that Karabiner seemed to intercept events earlier than Hammerspoon (for example, when trying to send Hammerspoon remapped keys to Keyboard Maestro, Keyboard Maestro would sometimes intercept the original key values, but when using Karabiner remapped keys, Keyboard Maestro would intercept the remapped values as expected).
 I have also created [a script](https://github.com/elliotwaite/my-setup/blob/master/scripts/karabiner/update_karabiner_config.py) that makes it very easy to update the Karabiner config file.
-I will leave this branch as-is since it's a good resource for Hammerspoon users, but for my latest settings, you can check out the [scroll-events-only](https://github.com/elliotwaite/hammerspoon-config/tree/scroll-events-only) branch.
+I will leave this branch as-is since it's a good resource for Hammerspoon users, but for my latest settings, check out the [scroll-events-only](https://github.com/elliotwaite/hammerspoon-config/tree/scroll-events-only) branch.